Skip to product information

 Size

-The 2025 harvest has that fresh, bright quality you'd expect from new tea - clean and invigorating.
-If you've enjoyed our White Peony or have been curious about premium white tea, this is worth trying.
-What really stands out is how much the tea have to give - you can steep them multiple times and they keep delivering.
-The taste stays consistent, the sweetness holds, and each infusion reveals something new.
+Our 2025 harvest has that fresh, bright quality you get from new-season tea.
+The buds brew into a light, refreshing cup that's sweet without any bitterness.
+What stands out is how much these buds have to give — you can steep them multiple times and they keep delivering.
+The taste stays consistent, the sweetness holds, and each infusion shows you something slightly different.

-Tea Profile
+Tea profile

-Tea Type: White Tea
+Type: White Tea

 Origin: Panxi town, Fuding, Fujian, China